Interface supports Drink and Food Innovation

-Scotland has hundreds of academic experts and facilities useful to the Food & Drink Industry, from new product development and consumer research through to sustainability, waste management and engineering.
+In 2014 the GVA contribution of food and drink to the Scottish economy was worth £5.3 billion, and it has only grown in the years since.
+Scotland has hundreds of academic experts and facilities useful to the food & drink industry, from new product development and consumer research through to sustainability, waste management and engineering.
+Interface supports projects relating to food innovation and drink innovation.

 In March 2017, the Scotland Food & Drink Partnership launched a new industry-led strategy, Ambition 2030, which outlines the Partnership's vision, mission and strategy.
 In pursuit of accelerated growth, Ambition 2030 aims to double the value of the industry to £30bn by 2030 through growing our markets (Scotland, Rest of UK and International), developing our capabilities (People & Skills, Supply Chain and Innovation) and focusing on our behaviours (Responsible, Streamlined and Collaborative)

 Innovation will be essential to ensure this growth and is also key in meeting the demands of an increasingly knowledgeable consumer while improving efficiencies along the supply chain.
-Innovation in the food and drink industry involves a lot more than developing new products and flavours and recent projects have seen companies looking to academia for expertise, technologies and facilities including:
+Drink and food innovation involves a lot more than developing new products and flavours and recent projects have seen companies looking to academia for expertise, technologies and facilities including:

 - Adding value to waste